 We expect to see traffic build-up in the early weeks of a trial, followed by a steady decline in traffic as drivers adjust back to similar levels as before.

-Initial figures from the Walthamstow Village area show traffic levels on main roads have increased by between 3% and 11%, but the number of vehicles in filtered roads has decreased by 56%.
+Initial figures from the Walthamstow Village area showed traffic levels on main roads increased by between 3% and 11%, but the number of vehicles in filtered roads decreased by 56%.
 This means that across the overall area, there are around 10,000 fewer vehicles every day, an overall reduction in traffic of 16%.
 Since the schemes went in, traffic levels have started to fall on main roads back to previous levels too.

 For more information, see Evaporating traffic?
 Impact of low traffic neighbourhoods on main roads.